ArcGIS StoryMaps

 Slate: Inspired by newspapers and print media, Slate evokes a journalistic tone pairing using serif fonts with bold color tones.
 It’s great for stories about current events, historical explainers, or other newsy items.

-While the one-click themes available in the builder provide excellent, reliable starting points for anyone who wants to craft a polished-looking story, there will be times where you need to stray from these preset themes to better achieve your intended look and feel, or to align with specific brand guidelines.
+While the preset themes available in the builder provide excellent, reliable starting points for anyone who wants to craft a polished-looking story, there will be times where you need to stray from these preset themes to better achieve your intended look and feel, or to align with specific brand guidelines.
 That’s where the theme builder comes in.

-Accent colors: A story’s primary accent color is applied to embellishment details like buttons, quotes, and the dot navigation in sidecar blocks.
+Background and accent colors: A story’s primary accent color is applied to embellishment details like buttons, quotes, and the dot navigation in sidecar blocks.
 It also affects the initial styling of express map features.
 Each theme has a primary accent color and two configurable secondary colors, with the option to input hex codes to tailor your story’s color scheme precisely to your specifications.

 Design elements: Custom themes also provide some additional flexibility in terms of the story’s more peripheral design elements: buttons, quote blocks, and separators.
 There are three different styles for each, plus left/right/center justification or a full-width option for the separator.
+You can also upload a custom separator if you’d prefer.

 For step-by-step instructions on using the theme builder, follow this tutorial.
 Also be sure to check out this blog post for helpful tips on how to put together strong, aesthetically pleasing themes.